 The Expanded Support software channels provided by SUSE only provide updates to packages, they do not provide the packages themselves.
-To register Expanded Support clients, you need to create custom
+To register Expanded Support clients, you need to create custom empty base and child channels on your Uyuni Server, then import the Red Hat or CentOS packages into the custom channels.
+You must obtain the initial packages directly from Red Hat or CentOS before you can apply the updates provided by the Expanded Support software channels.

-You are responsible for arranging access to Red Hat or CentOS base media repositories and installation media.